muskcoins/muskcoins.github.io/_posts/2024-08-06-telegram-mini-game.md

 Getting started is simple.
 Visit our website at [https://tggames.org/en](https://tggames.org/en) to explore and enjoy our curated selection of mini-games.
 For a seamless experience on Telegram, access our platform directly through this [link](https://t.me/tgGameCenterBot/tggame).

 Join TG Games today and discover how you can make the most out of your gaming hobby.
-Play, earn, and enjoy with TG Games!
+Play, earn, and enjoy with TG Games